 A Collaborative Photovoice Research Project with Young People from the Halifax Regional Municipality who have 'Aged out' of Care and Experienced Homelessness

-The Finding Our Way Home research project, supported by Dr. Melanie Doucet (Project Design & Supervisor, Adjunct Professor, McGill University School of Social Work) and Elizabeth Clark (Research Coordinator, PhD Student, Dalhousie University), is a Participatory Action Research (PAR) Photovoice study conducted in collaboration with eight young people (ages 19-26) who have ‘aged out’ of care and experienced homelessness in the Halifax Regional Municipality.
-The project showcases the lived expertise of the youth co-researchers through powerful images and accompanying captions, as well as concrete recommendations for child welfare policy, practice and supports.
-The project aimed to identify pathways and processes of systemic exclusion which put young people with histories of child welfare system involvement more at risk of homelessness than other young people.
-This project is part of the larger Youth in Transition Study and is meant to supplement the findings.
-Findings provide a nuanced explanation of both the risk and protective factors that influence young people’s trajectories from the child welfare system to (and out of) homelessness.
+The Finding Our Way Home research project, supported by Dr. Melanie Doucet (Project Designer & Supervisor, Adjunct Professor, McGill University School of Social Work) and Elizabeth Clark (Research Coordinator, PhD Student, Dalhousie University), was a Participatory Action Research (PAR) Photovoice study conducted in collaboration with eight young people (ages 19-26) who had ‘aged out’ of care and experienced homelessness in the Halifax Regional Municipality.
+The project showcased the lived expertise of the youth co-researchers through powerful images and accompanying captions, as well as concrete recommendations for child welfare policy, practice, and supports.
+The project aimed to identify pathways and processes of systemic exclusion that placed young people with histories of child welfare system involvement at a higher risk of homelessness compared to other young people.
+This project was part of the larger Youth in Transition Study and was intended to supplement its findings.
+The findings provided a nuanced explanation of both the risk and protective factors that influenced young people’s trajectories from the child welfare system to (and out of) homelessness.

 Please complete the order form below and submit.
 Once received, or team will get back to you shortly with a quote including the shipping fee.